How We Pulled Off Two Brides, Two Styles, and One Stunning Celebration on the Sand

 Q: What was the vibe this couple was going for?

-This one was all about harmony.
-Two brides, two distinctly different design aesthetics—one leaned into a bold, traditional tropical style with palms and bright florals, while the other was all about soft, muted boho textures and organic elegance.
-Our mission?
-Marry both styles (pun very much intended) without either one overpowering the other.
+Harmony.
+Two brides with two very different aesthetics - one bold + tropical with palms and vibrant florals, the other soft + boho with muted textures and organic elegance.
+Our job?
+Marry both styles (pun very much intended) without either overpowering the other.
 Challenge accepted.

 Q: How did you bring that vision to life at the ceremony?

-Guests were seated on wooden benches in the sand, each spot set with custom sunglasses and sandalwood fans—because let’s face it, Florida heat doesn’t mess around.
+Guests sat on wooden benches in the sand, each spot outfitted with custom sunglasses and sandalwood fans, because let’s be real, Florida heat doesn’t play.

 Q: What was the reception like?

-We layered earthy textures with coastal accents: white crossback chairs, wooden tables (no linens, because those natural wood grains were the star), a soft organza runner, wicker chargers, linen napkins, and personalized seaglass place cards that doubled as keepsakes.
-Then we pulled in coral, seashells, palm fronds, sea fans, and deep blue glass vases to complete the coastal dream.
+We took a tiki hut and turned it into a coastal-chic dinner party that belonged in a magazine.
+Picture one long U-shaped table - intimate, elevated, and effortlessly cool.
+The design layers: white crossback chairs, natural wooden tables (no linens needed - that wood grain was the star), soft organza runners, wicker chargers, linen napkins, and personalized seaglass place cards that doubled as keepsakes.
+Add in coral, seashells, palm fronds, sea fans, and deep blue glass vases, and you’ve got coastal fantasy unlocked.

 Q: Did each bride get her own moment to shine?

-Yes—and it gave us goosebumps.
-We designed two separate bouquets to reflect each bride’s personality and gown.
-One leaned structured and classic, the other a bit more wild and free-form.
-When we presented them, there was this magical moment—they each looked like they were meant to be held by that bride in that dress.
-That’s the power of personalization.
+Absolutely.
+We created two bouquets, each reflecting the bride’s unique vibe and gown.
+One was structured and classic, the other wild and free-form.
+When they held them, it was clear, each bouquet belonged to that bride, in that dress.
+That’s the magic of intentional design.

 Q: What was your favorite part of the day?